Key Environmental Reporting Triggers for Developers in NSW

 Where contamination is known or reasonably suspected, environmental reporting becomes unavoidable.
 Sites with histories involving fuel storage, manufacturing, workshops, depots, landfilling or waste handling are routinely flagged during planning assessment.

 Reporting in these cases is used to define the nature and extent of contamination, assess potential exposure pathways and determine whether remediation or management measures are required.
-Councils and regulators are not necessarily seeking proof that a site is “clean”, but rather assurance that risks are understood and can be managed appropriately for the intended development.
+Councils and regulators are not necessarily seeking confirmation that a site is “clean”, but assurance that risks are understood and can be managed appropriately through contaminated land assessment and risk evaluation.

 Physical Disturbance of Soil, Groundwater or Structures

-Even on sites with no known contamination, reporting may be required to address issues such as soil classification, groundwater impacts or waste tracking.
-Where contamination is present, these activities frequently trigger additional reporting to demonstrate that disturbance will not result in off-site impacts or unacceptable exposure.
+Even on sites with no known contamination, reporting may be required to address issues such as soil reuse, groundwater impacts or waste handling.
+Where contamination is present, these activities frequently trigger reporting to demonstrate compliance with waste classification requirements in NSW and to show that disturbance will not result in off-site impacts.

 Discovery of Hazardous Materials During Works